AdrienneBeaudry/IndiePatternFinder/readme.md

 # INDIE PATTERN FINDER

-A search engine for independent sewing patterns, which allows to search through thousands of patterns instead of forcing users to visit each web shop individually.
-There are, in January 2018, 500+ independent sewing-pattern designers.
+A search engine for independent sewing patterns.
+As of January 2018, there are 500+ independent sewing-pattern designers, but no single platform to search them all.

+I built scrapers that scanned the web and collected data, later rendered searchable on my platform.
+The scope for the project was to create a minimal viable product.

 This project was developed as the final requirement for the completion of the [Web Developer for e-Commerce](http://medieinstitutet.se/webbutvecklare-ehandel/) programme of study at [Medieinstutet](http://medieinstitutet.se/) in Gothenburg.